 - Adding an entire cart or individual items

 - Clearing a shopping cart in a single action.

-- Support for payment on account for orders created in the admin mode
+- Added support for payment on account for orders created in admin mode

 - Customer information filtering by a sales representative

 - Quoting history visibility from the Customer Detail Page

 - Google reCAPTCHA for New Company Request form

 “The safer you are, the better you sleep” and if we paraphrase it into a merchant’s words: “The later patch you have, the less chance your store will be hacked”.
 This should be the main rule when it comes to security.